 As for the second-best step of the guide on how to spot fake Louis Vuitton sneakers, we are going to move inside the shoes and inspect the printed text on the insole.

-For your reference, this time we’ve taken the real vs fake Louis Vuitton Archlight, which are also another really popular pair of LV trainers.
+For your reference, this time we’ve taken the real vs fake Louis Vuitton Archlight, which is also another really popular pair of LV trainers.

 As you may have seen in the fake vs real Louis Vuitton Archlight image above, the replica LV sneakers have their insole looking quite different.